Ava (Brooklyn Nine-Nine): Plot

+In the cold open, Charles comes into the precinct dressed as a turkey named "Tommy Gobbler" only to be forced to tell a family what happened to their missing grandmother.

 With Sharon's (Merrin Dungey) pregnancy in an advanced state, Terry (Terry Crews) asks Jake (Andy Samberg) to watch her while he and Rosa (Stephanie Beatriz) go to Rikers Island to work on a case.
 He also advises Jake to not let Holt (Andre Braugher) intervene, as he would cause stress on Sharon.

 Bringing Sharon to the precinct, Jake finds that her water just broke and he seeks Gina's (Chelsea Peretti) help.
-Meanwhile, Sharon refuses to go to an hospital after bad reception during the last birth.
+Meanwhile, Sharon refuses to go to a hospital after bad reception during the last birth.
 Holt is also notified, but upon learning about why they tried to avoid him, he decides to step aside and give them his office.
 While all of this happens, the precinct is suffering from late paperwork, as the internet is down, which forces everyone to do the papers themselves.
 During all of this, a crowd protests in the precinct.
 Terry learns about Sharon's water breaking and heads back to the precinct as soon as he and Rosa get information on the case they were working.

 After failing to calm Sharon, Jake asks Holt to call his ex-boyfriend, Frederick (Nick Offerman), who is a doctor.
 However, Holt and Frederick's relationship was tarnished when Holt threw Frederick's expensive duck off a bridge.
 After making amends, Frederick visits the precinct and tells Jake that Sharon needs to go to the hospital.
 They convince her to go to the hospital and take her there.
 Terry arrives at the hospital as well, initially angry at Jake for taking his wife there.
 After a few hours, the child is born.
 The newborn is a girl that Terry and Sharon name Ava.
 Terry apologizes to Jake for his attitude and lets him meet his new godchild.